MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

 4. Select the **Faces** tab a few times so that your objects are now sorted from highest face count to lowest.

    >[!TIP]
    > You can also search at the top of the **Select from Scene** menu.
 If your model has lots of fillets, try searching for those.
-Fillets use lots of polygons and can be reduced without affecting the overall fidelity of the model.
+Fillets use lots of polygons and can be reduced without affecting the overall visual fidelity of the model.

 5. Select the objects with the highest face counts, and then select **OK**.

    ![Face counts](media/3ds-max-face-counts.png "Face counts")

    You now have the highest poly objects selected.
-For the example model, 136K of the 195K polygons exist in 6 objects.
+For the example model, 123K of the 195K polygons exist in 5 objects.
 The next section in this topic shows how to reduce the poly count of these objects.

    ![Selected objects](media/3ds-max-selected-objects.PNG "Selected objects")